raspberrypilearning/scary-spot-the-difference/worksheet.md

 ## Adding some sound

-1. Now its time to add the scream, to make the game a little scarier.
-In Python, just like you did with the images, the sound needs to be loaded up first.
+1. Now it's time to add the scream, to make the game a little scarier.
+In Python, just like you did with the images, the sound needs to be loaded first.
 You want to do this **before** the second image is displayed.
 Change your code so it looks like this:

     ``` python
 	zombie = pygame.transform.scale(zombie, (width, height))